vaibhavshn/callskit/CONTRIBUTING.md

 npm run dev:web
 ```

-This will start development build for callskit and start the example as well.
+This will start development build for callskit package and start the example as well.

 Now you can visit http://localhost:5173 to view the example.